boazbk/tcs/lec_07_other_models.md

 Most of the exercises have been written in the summer of 2018 and haven't yet been fully debugged.
 While I would prefer people do not post online solutions to the exercises, I would greatly appreciate if you let me know of any bugs.
 You can do so by posting a [GitHub issue](https://github.com/boazbk/tcs/issues) about the exercise, and optionally complement this with an email to me with more details about the attempted solution.
 :::

-^[TODO: Add an exercise showing that NAND++ programs where the integers are represented using the _unary_ basis are equivalent up to polylog terms with multi-tape Turing machines.]
+^[TODO: Add an exercise showing that NAND-TM programs where the integers are represented using the _unary_ basis are equivalent up to polylog terms with multi-tape Turing machines.]

 ::: {.exercise title="Pairing" #pair-ex}
 Let $embed:\N^2 \rightarrow \N$ be the function defined as $embed(x_0,x_1)= \tfrac{1}{2}(x_0+x_1)(x_0+x_1+1) + x_1$. \